UpCloudLtd/sample-uks-web-app-demo/README.md

 ```
 kubectl create  -f wordpress-example/upcloud-csi-volume.yaml
 ```
-Then you can deploy WordPress
+Then you can deploy WordPress that uses volume we just created
 ```
 kubectl create  -f wordpress-example/wordpress-deployment.yaml
 ```